Cornell-MAE-UG/fa25-portfolio-margaretg5/_projects/4272 Final Project.md

      alt="Blades"
      width="75%">

 Experimental testing was conducted in the “Big Blue” wind tunnel using a pitot-static tube to measure flow velocity, a tachometer to measure rotational speed, and a torque brake to apply and measure shaft torque.
 Power was calculated and recorded across wind speeds ranging from approximately 5.9 m/s to 8.3 m/s.
+The collected data were used to generate power–RPM and power–wind speed curves at multiple operating conditions.
+These curves were then combined with the Weibull wind speed distribution to estimate long-term expected power output and identify the true optimal operating RPM.
 <p>The turbine achieved a peak measured power of 0.8335 W at a wind speed of 8.31 m/s and a rotational speed of approximately 1270 RPM, corresponding to a maximum power coefficient of about 5.24%.
 When weighted across the Weibull distribution, the expected power output at the design speed of 800 RPM was 0.0573 W, with a maximum expected output of 0.0628 W occurring near 908 RPM.
 Although the experimental results were significantly lower than the predicted 2.18 W from the theoretical model, the final design improved power output by more than 200% compared to the Lab 4 turbine, demonstrating a successful and data-supported design improvement.</p>

 <img src="{{ '/assets/images/Prediction.png' | relative_url }}"